zdravkov/kendo-docs/api/wrappers/jsp/timePicker.md

     <kendo:timePicker culture="culture">
     </kendo:timePicker>

-### dates `Object`
+### dates `java.lang.Object`

 Specifies a list of dates, which are shown in the time drop-down list.
-If not set, the DateTimePicker will auto-generate the available times.
+If not set, the TimePicker will auto-generate the available times.

 #### Example
     <kendo:timePicker dates="dates">
     </kendo:timePicker>

-### format `String`
+### format `java.lang.String`

 Specifies the format, which is used to format the value of the TimePicker displayed in the input.
 The format also will be used to parse the input.